Summer semester 2022: First EuroTeQ Collider at TUM

 - (optional: Write an open letter to EU Commissioner Mariya Gabriel, suggesting that SDG 18 must ensure that the digital age respects digital carbon footprint at all levels)

-- As a practical outcome of your study: a) Take part in a survey of futureearth.org and present your insights in plenary.“Tell us your thougths: What should an SDG on the digital age include?”
+- As a practical outcome of your study: a) Take part in a survey of futureearth.org and present your insights in plenary.“Tell us your thoughts: What should an SDG on the digital age include?”

 Relevant links

-zip.Digital made it to the next round!
+zip.
+Digital made it to the next round!

-Rechenzentren von Dark Data befreienÜberflüssiger Datenmüll vergrößert den CO2-Fußabdruck(2020)
+Rechenzentren von Dark Data befreien Überflüssiger Datenmüll vergrößert den CO2-Fußabdruck (2020)

-Digital Cleanup Day 2022/19/3 “what is digital trash” and further information/challenges
+Digital Cleanup Day 2022/19/3 “What is digital trash?” and further information/challenges

 TUMA No-Waste Agribusiness in Zimbabwe (Energy)